 Once established, CDCs are eligible to apply for funding for a range of infrastructure and service projects, including access to power, roads, drinking and irrigation water, improved sanitation, bridges, and schools.

-In the villages of Deh Meina and Unaba, the CDCs both voted for an irrigation canal, then approached each other with the idea of a joint project, says Mohammad Noor Ranjbar, an engineer and head of Unaba’s CDC.
+In the villages of Deh Meina and Unaba, the CDCs both voted for an irrigation canal, then approached each other with the idea of a joint project, says Mohammad, an engineer.
 The two communities sit next to each other on the Panjshir River.
 The new canal first crosses Deh Meina property and ends at Unaba.

 The two communities each received about $60,000 funding for construction of their half of the canal.
 Every household also contributed about AFN400, says Ranjbar.
 “We all recognized that our first priority should be irrigation because when our level of income goes higher, then we can all have a better future,” says Ranjbar, who works in a government office to supplement his farm income and support three children.